danbev/learning-ai/notes/security.md

 The actual prompt might not come from an attacker directly but could be on a web site controlled by the attacker.
 For example, a user might ask the LLM to summarize a web page which contains the prompt.

 Another example that I had not thought of a system prompt could be inserted into a resume and when that is used in an LLM it will always respond that the candidate is a great match for the position being applied for.
+Detail of such and attach can be found here: https://kai-greshake.de/posts/inject-my-pdf/

 ### Insecure output handling
 This is about handling the output from the LLM in a secure way.
 For example, one